EndyCode-os/Git-learning/README.md

 -Others can clone your GitHub repo, make changes, then push their changes back.

 -You can manage contributions, review code, and merge changes using GitHub’s web interface.

+**Important resources**

+- If you want to learn git with game and visualization -----> download **Oh My Git** (https://ohmygit.org/)
+- If you want to better understand git by using visualization -----> visit and read **A grip on Git** (https://agripongit.vincenttunru.com/)
+- If you love tutorials ------> Watch **Git and GitHub for Beginners - Crash Course** (https://www.youtube.com/watch?v=RGOj5yH7evk), it will explain you the fundamentals of git and github

+  Keep going and keep pushing